npqst/STCRpy/README.md

 We anticipate changes to this repository.
 Please feel free to reach out with any comments or feedback.
 Manuscript in preparation, please cite:

-**Nele, Deane, C., & Raybould, M. (2025).
+**Quast, N. , Deane, C., & Raybould, M. (2025).
 STCRpy: a software suite for TCR:pMHC structure parsing, interaction profiling, and machine learning dataset preparation (0.1.24).
 Zenodo. https://doi.org/10.5281/zenodo.14962269**

 ## Installation